 Finally, there is the collective unconscious which is explained again by the profound connection that we all have to each other.
 We are all influenced, again unconsciously, by the past experience of the human race.
 In addition to the collective shadow there are powerful complexes that drive bewildering human behaviors, both collectively and individually.
 We must become more aware of these influences or risk continuing to behave as a people mesmerized, lemmings rushing toward an unseen precipice.

-We have described a worldview, a paradigm, which is radically different from the one that we are contained in today and yet many of the wisest philosophers, scientists, psychologists, saints, mythologists and mystics will corroborate our thesis.
+We have described a worldview, a paradigm, which is radically different from the one that we are contained in today and yet many of the wisest philosophers, scientists, psychologists, saints, mythologists and mystics have corroborated our thesis.
 We must shift paradigm, we must switch to a more profound parallel universe, or we will perish.
 Humanity cannot long sustain the unconscious and insane behavior that has characterized our story on this planet.

 References and notes are available for this essay.